fallahn/xygine/tutorial/part_3/readme.md

         static constexpr float Speed = 800.f;
     };

-This is the Ball component.
-It contains an enum class declaring its state - then a ball is sat on the paddle waiting to be launched it'll be in the Waiting state.
-Once launched it'll be Active.
+This is the `Ball` component.
+It contains an enum class declaring its state - then a ball is sat on the paddle waiting to be launched it'll be in the `Waiting` state.
+Once launched it'll be `Active`.
 The velocity is a normalised vector indicating the ball's current direction.
 It's initialised so that when it launches it'll move straight up.
-Lastly the constexpr value Speed is used to define the base speed of all balls.
+Lastly the constexpr value `Speed` is used to define the base speed of all balls.
 It makes more semantic sense to list it here than anywhere else.

-After the component add the declaration of the BallSystem.
-It needs to publicly inherit the xygine System base class, and implement some of its interface.
-At the very least we need to fill out the process() function, although there are other virtual functions in System which may be useful.
+After the component add the declaration of the `BallSystem`.
+It needs to publicly inherit the xygine `System` base class, and implement some of its interface.
+At the very least we need to fill out the `process()` function, although there are other virtual functions in `System` which may be useful.
 For a full breakdown of these see the xygine documentation or wiki.
-The System base class also needs to be constructed with a reference to the active MessageBus, so the BallSystem will need to take that as a paramter to the constructor.
+The `System` base class also needs to be constructed with a reference to the active `MessageBus`, so the `BallSystem` will need to take that as a paramter to the constructor.

     class BallSystem final : public xy::System
     {